neherlab/pangraph/script/README.md

 Complete:
 - preliminary: setup conda environment
-- preliminary command to pick strain pairs
+- preliminary script to pick strain sets
 - content of the config and json parameter files.
 - snakemake command to generate all the figures
 - specify cluster execution?